 Program Duration: School Year

 The Miami HEAT along with Florida Blue, have teamed up to create Learn and Play Centers throughout South Florida.
 As part of this incredible transformation, the HEAT renovates an existing room into a HEAT-themed area with fresh paint and then supplies it with new computers, furniture, books, audio/video equipment and games for children to enjoy & learn from.
 The concept behind the Miami HEAT Learn and Play Centers are to provide a safe place where children can spend time reading a book, working on their homework, or just having a good time playing video or board games.
-To date, the HEAT has established Learn and Play Centers at twelve sites:
+To date, the HEAT has established Learn and Play Centers at fourteen sites:

 - Each of our three HEAT Academy schools - Paul Laurence Dunbar K-8 Center, Jesse J. McCrary Jr. Elementary, and Riverside Elementary